SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 The company's divisions, which have been largely autonomous up to now, will be centralized under the newly appointed CEO.
 The country now has 17 autonomous regions, each with a distinct culture.

+accept (TAKE) - (verb) to agree to take something:
+Do you accept credit cards?
+She was in Mumbai to accept an award for her latest novel.

+accept (APPROVE) - (verb) to consider something or someone as satisfactory:
+The manuscript was accepted for publication last week.
+She was accepted as a full member of the society.

+accept (BELIEVE) - (verb)to believe that something is true:
+The police refused to accept her version of the story.
+He still hasn't accepted the situation (= realized that he cannot change it).

 accepted - (adjective) generally agreed to be satisfactory or right:
 "Speed bump" now seems to be the generally accepted term for those ridges in the road that slow traffic down.